 The collections of Ichneumonid and Braconid wasps contain an estimated 130,000 specimens.
 They are world-wide in scope, but have especially strong representation of New World forms.
 Both collections have been much improved and made more accessible to the researchers via the curation efforts of Scott Shaw (now at the University of Wyoming).

 The Bethylidas feature an abundance of New World specimens contributed by H.E.
 Evans.
 The Cynipids feature type material and galls collected by Alfred Kinsey before he turned to the study of human sexual behavior.

 Recent important contributions to the curation and expansion of the Lepidoptera have been made by R.S Silberglied (Pieridae), D. Schweitzer (Noctuidae), P.Z.
-Goldstein (New England moths, and Edward Armstrong (Hesperidae and other groups).
-An important resent acquisition has been the David Winter collection of New England Lepidoptera , which improves the collection's already strong holdings from the region.
+Goldstein (New England moths), Edward Armstrong (Hesperidae and other groups), and Rod Eastwood (Australian Lycaenidae).
+An important recent acquisition has been the David Winter collection of New England Lepidoptera, which improves the collection's already strong holdings from the region.

 The Diptera collection holds great importance to the study of North American flies because of its rich type material.
 Of special significance are the collections of H. Loew and Baron C.R.
 Osten-Sacken.
 These early Dipterists were the first to describe large numbers of North American flies.
 Additional valuable material is present from Europe, Panama, Australia, and the West Indies.
 Representation of world-wide fauna is found in the Tabanidae, Nemestrinidae, and the Hippoboscidae families.
 Other holdings with sampling from several geographic regions are the Asilidae, Syrphidae, Conopidae, and Tephritidae families.
 Curation by N.E.
 Woodley (now at the US National Museum) has improved the collection and made its specimens more accessible to researchers.